MyIntervals/emogrifier/README.md

 * `$emogrifier->enableCssToHtmlMapping()` - Some email clients don't support CSS
   well, even if inline and prefer HTML attributes.
-This function allows you to put properties such as height, width, background color and font color in your CSS while the transformed content will have all the available HTML tags set.
+This function allows you to put properties such as height, width, background color and font color in your CSS while the transformed content will have all the available HTML attributes set.
 This option will be removed in Emogrifier 3.0.
+Please use the `CssToAttributeConverter` class instead.

 ## Installing with Composer